As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Does Moonstone Come From?

 The moonstone comes from the Earth.
-It was formed here as any other gemstone or rock as a result of magma solidification.
-Moonstone is just a trading name for a common potassium feldspar mineral, which has a moonlight-resembling sheen on its surface.
-The Earth is the moonstone’s birthplace, without any objections.
+It was formed here as any other gemstone or rock due to magma solidification.
+Moonstone is a trading name for a common potassium feldspar mineral with a moonlight-resembling sheen on its surface.
+The Earth is the moonstone’s birthplace without any objections.

 What is the Moonstone Made Of?

 Now we know that moonstone is a variety of very common orthoclase minerals.
-Just to make everything clear, let’s find out what the moon is made of and see that there is nothing similar in mineral compositions.
+To clarify, let’s find out what the moon is made of and see that there is nothing similar in mineral compositions.

 The Moon crust is mostly composed of plagioclase feldspar (anorthosite).
 Minerals like pyroxene and olivine are typically seen in the lunar mantle.
-Lunar rocks are in large part made of the same common rock-forming minerals as found on Earth.
+Lunar rocks are largely made of the same rock-forming minerals found on Earth.
 The dark spots on the Moon (lunar maria) are composed of basalt.

 Do Moonstones Glow in the Dark?

-Moonstone sometimes displays the type of light neon green, blue, and pink hues which characterize phosphorescent materials.
+Moonstone sometimes displays the light neon green, blue, and pink hues that characterize phosphorescent materials.

-They also emit light from positions that seem unnatural, sometimes far away from the point of reflection.
+They also emit light from unnatural positions, sometimes far away from the point of reflection.
 This could make some believe that moonstones are phosphorescent.

-However, moonstones are not phosphorescent materials, and therefore do not glow in the dark.
-Such materials are unique in the fact that they emit stored energy in the form of light.
+However, moonstones are not phosphorescent materials and do not glow in the dark.
+Such materials are unique because they emit stored energy through light.
 While moonstones store energy just like all materials, this energy is given off, as is typical, in the form of heat.

-All myths that moonstones glow in the dark come from the astonishing property of adularescence making complex reflection patterns seem like emitted light.
+All myths that moonstones glow in the dark come from the astonishing property of adularescence, which makes complex reflection patterns seem like the light emits them.

-If there is no light currently shining on a moonstone, it will not display its adularescence.
-However, just because they don’t “glow” in the dark, doesn’t mean they cannot produce some pretty interesting effects when combined with the right light/dark placement.
+If no light currently shines on a moonstone, it will not display its adularescence.
+However, just because they don’t “glow” in the dark doesn’t mean they cannot produce some interesting effects when combined with the right light/dark placement.

 If you’re looking for a glow-in-the-dark effect, direct a small amount of light at a moonstone with a dark background, and if it is positioned correctly, its adularescence may seem to glow in the dark.